stassa/thelma/README.md

 The last two lines are the definitions of the two predicates defined as background knowledge, 'A'/2 and 'B'/2.

+#### The need for inductive bias in machine learning

+Clearly, background knowledge, metarules and order constraints impose a strong bias on the hypotheses that can be learned.
+The need for inductive bias in machine learning merits a longer discussion that is well beyond the scope of this introduction to Thelma.
+Suffice it to say that, without bias, there can be no learning.
+For a discussion, see [Mitchell, 1997].
+There are no machine learning algorithms that do not encode bias in some form- neural network architectures, Support Vector Machines' kernels, distance functions, Bayesian priors- are all instances of such bias encoding.
+The advantage of MIL and ILP algorithms in general is that inductive bias has a clear and precise definition that is easy to inspect and modify.

 ### Further reading

 A complete manual for Thelma with full usage instructions and more examples will